 That leads to a critical question: what are YOUR plans for the consequences of living a long life?

 The role of Long-Term Care insurance

 A retirement plan provides you with the income and assets to pay for post-retirement commitments – what you have determined to be important.

 Most retirees cannot acquire principal again.
 Long-term care planning is becoming more integrated with financial planning.
 LTCi allows a retirement plan to stay intact.
-LTCi not only allows protection from spending down retirement savings, it also protects income.
+LTCi not only allows protection from spending down retirement savings, but it also protects income.

-Even if you qualify for Medicaid to pay for nursing home costs by transferring assets, your income (pension, Social Security, IRA or 401k payout) may not be protected.
+Even if you qualify for Medicaid to pay for nursing home costs by transferring assets, your income (pension, Social Security, IRA, or 401k payout) may not be protected.

 The use of LTCi becomes an important part of planning for disability as a result of living a long life.
 LTCi can provide the protection to keep families together and allows retirement portfolios to execute the purpose for which they were intended, namely retirement.

 When considering a Long-Term Care insurance professional, consider their training, educational credentials, and commitment to help solve your long-term care needs.
 The key is whether they talk first about a plan or a product.
 If they are interested in the plan and what is most suitable for you, you are dealing with a professional.
 If the primary focus is on product and price, consider getting another opinion.